NoobJsPerson/runget/README.md

 - .invite: sends the bot's invite
 - .source: sends the link to this repository
 ## Notes
-* when using .addgame command you should pass the id, the abbreviation or game name (case sensitive, put it in "" if it has spaces)
+* when using .addgame command you should pass the id, the abbreviation or game name (case sensitive)
-* when using .addgames command you should pass the same arguments as .addgame but you won't need to use "" if the game name has spaces, also don't add unnecessary spaces.
+* when using .addgames command you should pass the same arguments as .addgame but don't add unnecessary spaces.
 Ex:
 ✖️ .addgames mcbe | mcbece
 ✔️ .addgames mcbe|mcbece
 * when hosting the bot from source code go to the .env file and replace **yourtokenhere** by your bot's token